shruti380/GitMind/README.md

-**Dionysus** is an AI-powered GitHub SaaS client designed to revolutionize project collaboration and management.
-With Dionysus, users can seamlessly integrate their GitHub repositories, explore commit histories, interact with AI to learn more about their projects, and manage their teams effectively.
+**GitMind** is an AI-powered GitHub SaaS client designed to revolutionize project collaboration and management.
+With GitMind, users can seamlessly integrate their GitHub repositories, explore commit histories, interact with AI to learn more about their projects, and manage their teams effectively.
 This platform leverages cutting-edge AI to simplify and enhance workflows, making teamwork effortless and efficient.